plcrisp/Automatic-IDF-Graphs/README.md

 - GCM_data -> The code will save the formatted csv files in this folder
 - CMhyd -> Where we will save the data obtained from CMhyd
 - Results -> It must contain the historical observed data in the formats that I shared with you.

+!!!
+NEW INFO:
+Use the transform_daily_data to calculate the subdaily max.
+I put one file "INMET_conv_daily" as an example of how is the input file.
+I believe you already have the observed data like this.
+One important note is that in the code this file is inside the "Results" folder.
+You can change this as you want!!